aleph2c/learning_xslt_with_python/README.md

 XSLT is an XML, so it is necessarily verbose.
 This is the cost of having a data language that can run against itself.
-But, if you have your development environment augmented with your snippets, and you are actively working on the program to write your program, you will be able to swiftly type in and debug the hundreds of XSLT programs you will encounter in your training.
-This will keep your mind actively engaged while you work through the manuals.
+But, if you have your development environment augmented with your snippets, and you are actively working on the program to write your program, you will be able to swiftly type-in and debug the hundreds of XSLT programs you will encounter in your training.
+This will keep your mind actively engaged while dealing with the new syntax, as you work through the manuals.
+The XSLT culture is unlike the Python and Ruby cultures: they refuse to include examples in their documentation.
+They expect you to understand their language specifications, as is.
+These documents are probably auto-generated from their code using XSLT; so that they can save money.
+If this is the case, it is a bad business decision.
+A language should not be hostile to its new users, especially if its syntax is verbose and unlike other languages.
+I think this type of snobbery (or curse of knowledge) might be the reason why UML/XML/XSLT and a lot of the good ideas have been passed over for the worse, but easy-to-learn ideas in recent years.
+XSLT/XPath does not have to be hard to learn.

 If I were to re-start my training, I would begin with Michiel van Otegem's teach yourself XSLT in 21 days.
-It is very well crafted.
+It is very well written.
 Pay special attention to chapter 3 which explains the XPath tree language using diagrams.
-While you are wrestling with these XPath tree query concepts, use the ``try xpath`` command provided by this repo.
+While you are wrestling with these XPath tree query concepts, use the ``try xpath`` command provided by this repo (pictures and examples can be seen near the end of this document).
 Within each chapter, build up your snippet library, and type out most of the book's programs by hand -- this will be easy to do with your snippets.
 Get used to validating your programs with the command line, go back and troubleshoot your issues.
 You are learning a workflow, a new language and whatever snippet technology you are using.
+Place your snippets under revision control and make sure you can quickly access them in any working environment.

 To get a sense of what the XSLT compilers are doing, play with [Evan Lenz's XSLT-visualizer](https://github.com/evanlenz/xslt-visualizer).